Grab Holdings: Public listing and partnerships

 The A.S.
-Watson Group began partnering with Grab at the beginning of 2021 to expand its online presence in Southeast Asia through the Singapore, Indonesia, Malaysia, Thailand, Vietnam and Philippines markets.
+Watson Group began partnering with Grab at the beginning of 2021 to expand in Southeast Asia.
 In March 2021, Grab partnered with the Don Quijote discount store chain to deliver everyday goods such as food and cosmetics to customers in Southeast Asia.
-The next month, Grab announced plans to go public through a SPAC merger with Altimeter Growth Corp., for $39.6 billion.
-It was reported to be the largest blank-check merger at the time.

-GrabPay formed a partnership with Stripe in May 2021 to include GrabPay Wallet as a payment option and connect merchants to Grab's users in Southeast Asia.
-In July 2021, Indonesia's Emtek Group invested $375 million into Grab's Indonesian business unit to accelerate digital adoption of small and medium businesses within the country.
-That same month, Grab expanded its buy now, pay later deferred payment options through an extended partnership with Adyen which was first announced in 2016.
+GrabPay formed a partnership with Stripe in May 2021 to include GrabPay Wallet as a payment option.
+In July 2021, Grab expanded its buy now, pay later deferred payment options through a partnership with Adyen.

 In November 2021, Grab partnered with McDonald's in Singapore to integrate GrabExpress, GrabPay and GrabRewards with the restaurant's online and in-store ordering.
-The company acquired Malaysia's Jaya Grocer by the end of 2021, buying all the grocery chain's ordinary shares and 75 percent of its preference shares.
-It was Grab's largest acquisition since it took control of Ovo.
+The company acquired Malaysia's Jaya Grocer by the end of 2021.

-Grab debuted on Nasdaq in December 2021 following a SPAC with Altimeter Growth Corp., where shares opened at $13.06 but declined to $8.75 when the first day of trading began.
-It closed at $7.22 with a market cap of approximately $27 billion a month later.
-On 3 March 2022, Grab released its first quarterly results, reporting a $3.4 billion annual loss for 2021.
+Grab debuted on Nasdaq in December 2021 following a SPAC with Altimeter Growth Corp.

-In March 2022, fuel shortages in Vietnam led to increased gasoline prices, and several ride-hailing platforms raised their prices to transfer the increased cost to consumers.
-In the same month, Grab also introduced a temporary driver fee in Singapore to help its drivers defray higher operating costs caused by the rise in fuel prices.
-That same month, the company announced that GrabFood, GrabPay, GrabGifts and its delivery system would be introduced at Starbucks in six markets, including Thailand, Singapore, Malaysia, Indonesia, Vietnam, and the Philippines.
+In March 2022, the company announced that GrabFood, GrabPay, GrabGifts and its delivery system would be introduced at Starbucks in Thailand, Singapore, Malaysia, Indonesia, Vietnam, and the Philippines.

 In June 2022, the company introduced GrabMaps mapping and location technology for use in "hyperlocal" routes in Southeast Asian cities.
-The next month, it announced a programme under its GrabForGood Fund to award more than 2,000 scholarships and bursaries annually to the countries Grab operates in.
-GXS Bank, a Grab-Singtel operation, became the first retail digital bank in the region launching a savings account for employees of Grab and Singtel.
 Grab also announced a partnership with Coca-Cola to increase each company's distribution network in the region.

+In August 2022, the company launched its digital bank business, GXS Bank.
+GXS owns one of the two Digital Full Bank license issued by MAS, and is backed by a consortium consisting of Grab Holdings based on regulatory requirements.

+In June 2023, Grab announced an 11 percent reduction of its workforce at the time.

+GrabCab received a 10-year street-hail operator licence from Singapore's Land Transport Authority in 2025.
+It became the sixth taxi operator in the country.

+In April 2025, Grab released AI Merchant Assistant and AI Driver Companion, two artificial intelligence-based tools developed in collaboration with OpenAI and Anthropic.
+The former offers business insights to merchants while the latter provides predictive analytics related to high-demand areas and voice reporting to drivers, allowing them to report on road conditions.
+Grab had previously announced partnerships with autonomous vehicle developers including Motional and WeRide.
+Later that year, the company announced that it was working on a drone commercial delivery service in the Philippines.

+In July 2025, Grab piloted the first digital cycle rickshaw service in Vietnam known as Grab Cyclo.